PVieira04/CI-project-1/README.md

   - The landing page includes three main sections.
   - The first section includes a photo of the tutor along with some basic information which together take up a third of the page's width on desktop, and a large tagline filling the rest of the page's width.
 Below the tagline, there is a call to action button.
+  - The tagline takes up most of the screen's width because I want a parent to see the tagline first.
+The idea behind the wording is I want them to become curious on what the tutor thinks is the "right" way to tutor.
-  - Regarding the tagline, the word "better" is highlighted in blue in order to catch the user's attention and invoke a good feeling for the user, since "better" is a positive word.
+  - Regarding the tagline, the word "better" is highlighted in blue in order to catch the user's attention and invoke a good feeling for them, since "better" is a positive word.
   - The call to action button is pink which should catch the user's attention next, inviting them to navigate to the about section.
+  - The picture of the tutor should come across as friendly so as to be welcoming to the user.
+  - The tutor information section below the picture should give the user some idea of why they are qualified to teach the user's child, and tell them that the tutor is a travel-to-you home tutor.
+  - This sets the expectation with the user early so if they want only an online tutor, that user has been successfully filtered out.

 ![Landing Page - Section One - Desktop](https://github.com/PVieira04/mastermaths/blob/main/assets/media/features/landing-page-section-one-desktop.png)

   - On devices like tablets which have smaller screens, the layout of this first section changes.
 Instead, the tagline is placed first, due to its importance, and then the tutor and their information is placed below.
+  - Done to reduce cramping on the screen.

 [Landing Page - Section One - Tablet](https://github.com/PVieira04/mastermaths/blob/main/assets/media/features/landing-page-section-one-tablet.png)

   - On even smaller screens like mobile phones, the layout changes further.
 Below the tagline, the tutor's photo appears first and then the tutor's information.
+  - Also done to reduce cramping of content on the screen.

 [Landing Page - Section One - Mobile](https://github.com/PVieira04/mastermaths/blob/main/assets/media/features/landing-page-section-one-mobile.png)